Aruba. The Lesser Antilles in the Southern Caribbean Sea

-On the jeeps again and we head back to civilisation, asphalt roads and big money resorts.
-Just before we reach the large hotels, we stop at a beach not far from the lighthouse for lunch and then a couple of hours of leisure time.
+On the jeeps again, and we head back to civilization, asphalt roads and big money resorts.
+Before we reach the large hotels, we stop at a beach not far from the lighthouse for lunch and then a couple of hours of leisure time.

 I share the table with the teenagers and their mom.
-It’s impressive to see that after a few hours in the sun our skin is slightly bronzed and our faces lightened by content smiles.
-The kids wolf down everything the waiters bring to our table.
-We agree that a little desert wind does increase an already accentuated appetite!
+It’s impressive to see that our skin is slightly bronzed after a few hours in the sun and our faces lightened by content smiles.
+The kids wolf down everything the waiters bring to our table, and we agree that a bit of desert wind does increase an already accentuated appetite!

-I stuff my face as well even if I know it will weigh me down like a sack of rock once I get in the water.
-But how can you leave that food on the plate?
+Even if I acknowledge it will weigh me down like a sack of rock once I get in the water, I stuff my face as well.
+How could I leave that beautiful food on the plate?
 It would be a sacrilege!

 I don’t waste time at all after lunch.
-I drop my backpack and light clothing on the beach and jump in the water.
-I love swimming in this beautiful crystal water more than frying in the midday sun on the sand.
+I drop my backpack and light clothing on the hot sand and jump in the water.
+I love swimming in this beautiful crystal water more than frying in the midday sun on the seashore.

 I ask for her cabin number and promise to send some prints of the photos I’ve taken today.
 If the teens don’t irk their father, the images will surely do!

 Before I know it, the tour guides call for us to re-board our respective jeeps and start the civilized drive back to Oranjestad.

 I get back on the cruise ship invigorated after the day in the dunes, wind and wave.
 I am also ecstatic that I managed to see most of the island in one go.
 And what a fantastic tour this was!
 From now on, I can explore the town on our next stops here.